PhantomWatson/CakePHP-AutoLoginComponent/README.md

  - **cookieKey** - The name of the variable that the user's AutoLogin data is placed under in the cookie.
 (Default: `'autoLogin'`)
  - **cookieSettings** - An array of [cookie configuration settings](http://book.cakephp.org/3.0/en/controllers/components/cookie.html#configuring-cookies) for overriding the existing cookie configuration for the AutoLogin cookie variable.
 Possible options: 'expires', 'path', 'domain', 'secure', 'key', 'httpOnly', and 'encryption'.
 (Default: `[]`)
  - **fields** - The field names relevant to user authentication in your application.
 If your password field is called `'pass'`, you'll need to change this to something like `['username', 'pass']`.
 (Default: `['email', 'username', 'password']`)

+For information about how to set these options, visit the [Configuring Components](http://book.cakephp.org/3.0/en/controllers/components.html#configuring-components) section of the CakePHP 3 docs.